MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ![App Center shows you current threads at the time of the crash](~/diagnostics/images/new-threads.png)

 > [!NOTE]
 > On Windows, the report shows only the stack trace from the thread that crashed.
-Showing the state of other threads at the moment the crash occurred is not supported on Windows.
+Showing the state of other threads at the moment of the crash is not supported on Windows.

 ## Configure Alerts